getreu/tp-note/docs/source/tpnote--manpage.md

-There are two ways to modify the default file editor, Tp-Note launches when it starts: either you can modify the  configuration file variables '`app_args.editor`' and '`app_args.editor_console`', or alternatively, you can set the '`TPNOTE_EDITOR`' environment variable  (cf. examples in the capter _ENVIRONMENT_VARIABLES_ below).
+There are two ways to modify the default file editor, Tp-Note launches when it starts: either you can modify the  configuration file variables '`app_args.editor`' and '`app_args.editor_console`', or alternatively, you can set the '`TPNOTE_EDITOR`' environment variable (cf. examples in the chapter _ENVIRONMENT_VARIABLES_ below).

 The configuration file variables '`app_args.editor`' and